johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 	5. Lack of rudder coordination

 ### Completion Standards
-Client must demonstrate ability to use external visual references to maintain appropriate pitch and bank attitudes, with occasional cross-check of aircraft instruments.
-Client must develop habit of visual scanning for traffic, and check for traffic before maneuvers.
+Learner must demonstrate ability to use external visual references to maintain appropriate pitch and bank attitudes, with occasional cross-check of aircraft instruments.
+Learner must develop habit of visual scanning for traffic, and check for traffic before maneuvers.
 (ACS standards: &plusmn;10 knots, &plusmn;10 degrees, &plusmn;100 feet)

+### Required Logbook Notes
+For [[FAR 61.87]]: Straight and level flight, and turns in both directions; Climbs and climbing turns;

 ### Required Homework